ZeroKlu/python-crash-course/01 - Python Crash Course/Part III - Beyond the Book/S04_Big_O_Complexity/02_binary_search.md

         Else
             Remove the upper half of the current array Move to the next iteration of the loop
-If target element not found
+If target element not found by end of loop
     Quit (Return failure state)
 ```